astronomer/docs/astro/ci-cd-templates/circleci.md

 ## DAG-based templates

 A [DAG-based template](template-overview#dag-based-templates) uses the `--dags` flag in the Astro CLI `astro depoy` command to push only DAGs to your Deployment.
 This CI/CD pipeline deploys your DAGs only when files in your `dags` folder are modified whereas it deploys the rest of your Astro project as a Docker image when other files or directories are also modified.
-For more information about the benefits of this workflow, see [Deploy DAGs only](deploy-code#deploy-dags-only).
+For more information about the benefits of this workflow, see [Deploy DAGs only](deploy-code.md#deploy-dags-only).

 ### Single branch implementation

 To automate code deploys to a Deployment using [CircleCI](https://circleci.com/), complete the following setup in a Git-based repository that hosts an Astro project:

-1. Set the following as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):
+1. Set the following environment variables in a [CircleCI context](https://circleci.com/docs/2.0/contexts/):

-   - `ASTRO_API_TOKEN` = `<your-workspace-or-organization-api-token-with-access-to-your-deployment>`
+    - `ASTRO_API_TOKEN`: The value for your Workspace or Organization API token.
-   - `ASTRO_DEPLOYMENT_ID` = `<your-deployment-id>`
+    - `ASTRO_DEPLOYMENT_ID`: The ID for your Deployment.

 2. In your project repository, create a new YAML file in `.circleci/config.yml` that includes the following configuration: